cosmos/gaia/README.md

 ### 🤔 — Why should you be interested in the Cosmos Hub
 ___

-The Cosmos Hub is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and to build a binary called `gaiad` (Gaia Daemon).
+The Cosmos Hub is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and compiled to a binary called `gaiad` (Gaia Daemon).
 The Cosmos Hub and other fully sovereign Cosmos SDK blockchains interact with one another using a protocol called [IBC](https://github.com/cosmos/ibc) that enables Inter-Blockchain Communication.
 In order to understand what the Cosmos Hub is you can read this [introductory explanation](https://hub.cosmos.network/main/hub-overview/overview.html).

 |  |  |  |  |  |
 | --- | --- | --- | --- | --- |